History of Boston

 The city recovered after 1800 and re-established its role as the transportation hub for New England with a network of railroads.
 Beyond a renewed economic success the re-invigorated Boston became the intellectual, educational and medical center of the nation.
-Along with New York, Boston became the financial center of the United States in the 19th century, and the large amount of capital available for investment there was crucial in funding the expansion of a nationwide railroad.
+Along with New York, Boston became the financial center of the United States in the 19th century, and the large amount of capital available there for investment was crucial in funding the expansion of a nationwide railroad.

 During and before the Civil War Boston was the launching pad and funding base for many of the country's anti-slavery activities.
 In the 19th century city politics and society became dominated by a financial elite known as the Boston Brahmins.
 This entrenched power base squared off against the political challenge of more recent Catholic immigrants for the rest of the 19th century.
 Wealthy Irish Catholic political dynasties, typified by the Kennedy Family, assumed political control of the city by 1900.
-This control has been substantially maintained for more than a century, until the present day.
+This control has been substantially maintained for more than a century, however this power has swayed as Boston continues to become more diverse.

 The industrial base of the region, financed by Boston capital, reached its zenith around 1950.
 The city went into decline after the middle of the 20th century when thousands of textile mills and other factories were closed down as the United States began a long deindustrialization.
-By the early 21st century the city's economy recovered, moving from an industrial base to one centered on education, medicine, and high technology, especially biotechnology startups.
+By the early 21st century the city's economy recovered, moving from an industrial base to one centered on financial services, education, medicine, and high technology, especially biotechnology startups.
 The many towns surrounding Boston became residential suburbs that now house the city's large population of white collar workers.